 Right now, we've seen nominal prices coming down.

 And if we look at many articles out there, like this New York Times article, a lot of Experts are predicting that prices could go down in nominal terms, well, let's say 20%, just in 2023.

 What If High Inflation Persists?

-The next real estate crash, that we could be going into, right now, may look a lot different than what we saw in 2009 when nominal prices just came crashing straight down.
+The next real estate crash that we could be going into right now may look a lot different than what we saw in 2009 when nominal prices came crashing straight down.

-This time, they might come down slightly, they might even plateau.
-But when you combine that with the rate of inflation being relatively high, you would see the exact same chart in real terms, but in nominal terms, the chart would look a lot more like it did in the 1970s.
+This time, they might come down slightly.
+They might even plateau.
+But when you combine that with the relatively high inflation rate, you would see the same chart in real terms, but in nominal terms, the chart would look a lot more like it did in the 1970s.